langit/jael/brief.rst

 a symbol already defined in the nearest enclosing scope.
 Sometimes it needs to define a variable in a scope without initializing it, which is simply done by the "var=." grammar construct (where the '.' means missing value).

-It is yet to know if ':' can further be overloaded with piping values into functions, so that "a:f" is the same as "f(a)".

 Object query grammar
 =====================